mayasharma2110/Bookworm/README.md

 * The new review page will contain a form which allows signed in users to create a new review for a book.

-* The new review page will contain a form which allows signed in users to add a new book to the database/site.
+* The manage books page will contain a list of all current books in the database and a link which allows signed in users to add a new book to the database/site.

-* The manage genres page will contain xxxxx.
+* The manage genres page will contain a list of all current genres in the database, this will be accessible to admin only.

 ### Structure